keeakita/OSU-ResNet-Ruby/README.md

  - Make it so that it can prompt for username and pass instead of storing it in a file
  - Make it use KDE's Kwallet to store the username and password
- - (Possibly) Make it use gnome-keychain also.
+ - (Possibly) Make it use gnome-keyring also.
 I don't use gnome anymore, we'll see.

 License